josmar-crwdstffng/angular/aio/content/guide/angular-compiler-options.md

 When `true` \(recommended\), reports an error for a supplied parameter whose injection type cannot be determined.
 When `false` \(currently the default\), constructor parameters of classes marked with `@Injectable` whose type cannot be resolved produce a warning.

-When you use the CLI command `ng new --strict`, it is set to `true` in the generated project's configuration.
+When you use the CLI command `ng new --strict`, it is set to `true` in the configuration of the generated project.

 ### `strictTemplates`